 Many people think of clutter as trash lying around the home.
 However, clutter is not just trash that needs to be thrown out.
 Clutter can be articles of clothing, toys, papers, and anything lying around that does not get used.
 If you look around your home, you will probably find plenty of clutter that needs to find a home right away.
+Read on for some great tips on how to declutter your home!

 1. Kitchen Cabinets That Do Not Stay Closed

 Cups are one thing that we seem to accumulate, but never throw out.
 It is easy to get souvenir cups from baseball games, movies, and the fair, but these cups tend to be pretty durable, so we never end up throwing them out.
 Before you know if the kitchen cabinets will be overflowing with cups.
-When your kitchen cabinets do not stay closed, it’s a sign it’s time to declutter.
+When your kitchen cabinets do not stay closed, it’s a sign it’s time to declutter your home!

 What to do: Let go of all the plastic drinkware.
 Opt for Mason jars instead.
 The glass is so much better for you (read 21 signs of a hormonal imbalance to learn how plastics can affect your hormones), and can be used to store food too.
 You can get multiple uses out of Mason jars.